Noura bint Abdul Rahman Al Saud: Personal life

 Noura bint Abdul Rahman married Saud bin Abdulaziz bin Saud bin Faisal, known as Saud Al Kabir, in 1905.
 He was from the Al Kabir branch of the House of Saud, consisting of descendants of Saud bin Faisal bin Turki, Emir of Nejd from 1871 to 1875 and elder brother of Noura's father Emir Abdul Rahman bin Faisal.

 In 1903, the Al Kabir branch began to question Abdulaziz's right to rule and took refuge from their mothers' tribe, Ajman.
 Later Abdulaziz pardoned Saud, the most powerful surviving Al Kabir family member.
 Saud Al Kabir then married Noura.
 In other words, Saud Al Kabir's loyalty to Abdulaziz was secured as a result of his marriage to Noura bint Abdul Rahman.
 Since then, the Al Kabir branch has become influential, but they have been mostly kept away from political power.
 On the other hand, Saud Al Kabir served as the governor of Al-Qassim Province following the foundation of Saudi Arabia in 1932.

 Noura and her husband had three children: two daughters, Hessa and Al Jawhara, followed by a son, Mohammed.
 Prince Mohammed was a senior and respected prince due to his powerful tribal knowledge and connections.
 Princess Al Jawhara was the third spouse of Noura's nephew King Faisal.
+They married in October 1935.

 Noura's grandchildren include the Saudi businessman Sultan bin Mohammad Al Kabir and Princess Mashael, daughter of King Faisal and Al Jawhara.

 Noura's family lived in Sharia Palace, Al Kharj.
 Following the establishment of the Kingdom the family moved to the newly built Al Shamsiah Palace, outside Riyadh, which is in the Al Murabba neighborhood.